 All Dedicated Clusters are single-tenant.
 The three VMs are exclusively used by a single customer and each Dedicated cluster is launched into its own isolated network (VPC on AWS, equivalent on other providers).
 The network is firewalled to incoming connections; only ports 22 (SSH), 80 (HTTP), 443 (HTTPS), 2221 (SFTP) are opened to incoming traffic.
 There are no exceptions for this rule, so any incoming web service requests, ETL jobs, or otherwise will need to transact over one of these protocols.

 Outgoing TCP traffic is not firewalled.
 Outgoing UDP traffic is disallowed.

 The Development Environment deploys each branch as a series of containers hosted on a shared underlying VM.
 Many customers will generally share the same VM.
-However, all containers are whitelisted to connect only to other containers in their same environment, and even then only if an explicit "relationship" has been defined by the user via configuration file.
+However, all containers are allowed to connect only to other containers in their same environment, and even then only if an explicit “relationship” has been defined by the user via configuration file.

 Should Platform.sh become aware of a security incident — such as an active or past hacking attempt, virus or worm, or data breach — senior personnel including the CTO will be promptly notified.

 Our security incident procedures include isolating the affected systems, collecting forensic evidence for later analysis including a byte-for-byte copy of the affected system, and finally restoring normal operations.
 Once normal service is restored we perform a root cause analysis to determine exactly what happened.
 A Reason for Outage report may be provided to the customer upon request that summarizes the incident, cause, and steps taken.